Skip to content

 Missouri Sports Betting Bill Withdrawn Despite VLT Absence

-Missouri lawmakers now have little more than a week to reach a compromise on sports betting before the legislative session ends on May 13.
+Missouri lawmakers now have little more than a week to reach a compromise on legalizing sports betting in person and on Missouri betting apps before the legislative session ends on May 13.

 Hoskins spoke with Sports Betting Dime yesterday afternoon and said he was negotiating a standalone sports betting bill that would remove the controversial VLT element from the legislation.
 He said a law would likely not be approved if it included the lottery machines, even if it would bring in more revenue for the state.